RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Functions

 Functions are variables.
 They work exactly the same as regular variables but they can also be used with the `void` type, which is a fake type not usable with other kinds of variables, to indicate that the function returns nothing when it is called.
-It doesn't matter where the parentheses are when declaring a function, for example, both are valid:

 `int() getFour => 4;`

-`int getFour() => 4;`

 Multiline functions require the function code to be enclosed within curly brackets (`{}`) after the assign operator.
 In single-line functions which return a value, the assignment operator (`=`) can be omitted.